Energy Procurement in Mexico, PPA Agreements, and Virtual PPAs

-Energy Procurement in Mexico
+Energy Procurement In Mexico

 Businesses and other organizations use 76% of the energy produced in Mexico, and they are increasingly interested in procuring renewable energy.
 Over 1,500 firms already use renewables, and capacity keeps rising.
 Mexico reached over 24,000 MW of sustainable energy capacity in 2019.
 As the number of market participants rises and the depth of the market increases, renewable power becomes more reliable and cost-effective.